Neutaro/Neutaro/statesync.md

 ### 11.2 `Discovered new snapshot` repeats forever, never `Offering snapshot to ABCI app`

 The #1 failure.
-Three causes, in order of likelihood:
+Four causes, in order of likelihood:

 1. **Trust height is above every available snapshot.** Compare:
    ```bash